1253William/JWT-Authenticator-Mobile-Authentication-System-with-Refresh-Tokens/README.md

 # JWT-Authenticator-Mobile-Authentication-System-with-Refresh-Tokens
-An authentication API using JSON-Web Tokens that handles login, registration, and token-based sessions using JWT for a mobile app.
+An authentication API using JSON-Web Tokens that handles login, registration, password-reset, and token-based sessions using JWT for a mobile app.

 **Features**: